All Episodes

 Nobody's forcing you to watch that.

-And you know, if you keep attacking the companies that carry it, that's fascism.
+And, you know, if you keep attacking the companies that carry it, that's fascism.

 You can't keep doing that.

-So it's also a backlash.
+So it's all a backlash.

-Here's what here's what's most interesting to me now.
+Here's what's most interesting to me now.

 In other words, what I think will emerge out of cancel culture and boycott culture and you must be fired culture is a backlash and new platforms where they will embrace freedom of speech and say, we don't care whether you like it or not.

-Because you're talking to the guy who did it.
+Hannity, you're a genius because you're talking to the guy who did it.

 So I left the corporate media because I was attacked ridiculously, but it worked.

-They got me finally after twenty years.
+They got me finally after 20 years.

 And I started my own corporations.